vtex-apps/io-documentation/docs/en/GettingStarted/develop-native-integrations-with-pixel-apps/2-BasicSetupToDevelopInVtexIo.md

 ```sh
 $ vtex login accountName
 ```
-> ⚠️ *Remember to replace `accountName` with the name of the VTEX account in which you are working*.
+>⚠️ Remember to replace `accountName` with the name of the VTEX account in which you are working.

 By running the command, a browser window will open and ask for your credentials.